mockoon/mockoon.com/content/docs/latest/about.md

 ## CLI docs

 You will find the [CLI documentation](https://github.com/mockoon/mockoon/tree/main/packages/cli) in its dedicated readme file on the repository.
 It covers the CLI's specific features, like the available flags or how to use the Docker file.

+## Serverless docs

+You will find the [serverless package documentation](https://github.com/mockoon/mockoon/tree/main/packages/serverless) in its dedicated readme file on the repository.
+It covers the package usage instructions and specific features.